poult-lab/daily-word/english_words_ learning.md

 The proximity of the college to London makes it very popular.

 "the state of being **near** sb/sth in distance or time"

+> Proximity is a noun.
+Vicinity is a noun.
+Adjacent is an adjective.
+> Proximity means "nearness".
+> E.g. In the human body, the heart is in close proximity to the lungs.
+> He was standing in close proximity to the victim at the time of her death.
+> What is the proximity of the Fire Station to the Police Station? (means: How close/ near is the Fire Station to the Police station?)
+>
+> Proximity is often preceded by the adjective "close".
+> "in cllose proximity to" means "very near to."
+>
+> Vicinity means neighborhood.
+It is used to describe locations that are close to the topic of conversation.
+> Neighborhood is often used when talking about homes and where people live.
+> Vicinity is more general and often used by police.
+>
+> Examples:
+>
+> The police found the suspect in the vicinity of the the school. (this means in the neighborhood of the school).
+>
+> Adjacent is an adjective that means "located next to".
+It can be used to describe places or things.
+>
+> Examples.
+In the human body, the heart is adjacent to the lungs.
+> The school is adjacent to the playground.
+> My house is adjacent to a park.
+>
+>
+> Compare:
+>
+> My house is adjacent to the park (my house is next to the park)
+> My house is in close proximity to the park (my house is very near the park).
+> My house is in the vicinity of the park (my house is in the same neighborhood as the park)